Quantitative-Finance-Lab/Floor-Complexity/README.md

         del_df['delentropy'][del_df_1['level_0'][i]] = Aggregated_Entropy[i]
         del_df['delentropy_d'][del_df_1['level_0'][i]] = Aggregated_Entropy_Distance[i]

-    del_df.to_csv(f'Delentropy\spatial_interpolation_{name}.csv',index=False,encoding='utf-8-sig')
+    del_df.to_csv(f'Property Price and Delentropy_{name}.csv',index=False,encoding='utf-8-sig')
 ```
-Through this process, we can get the green index for all points of transaction and all information of hedonic variables including green index is in *Property Price and Delentropy_`area`.xlsx*.
+Through this process, we can get the green index for all points of transaction and all information of hedonic variables including green index is in *Property Price and Delentropy_`area`.csv*.